 Professor Laplante was visiting assistant professor and Richard D. Tulisano Human Rights Fellow at the University of Connecticut School of Law in 2011-2012, and was a research fellow there in 2012-2013.
 She also served in 2012-2013 as the interim director of the University of Connecticut’s Thomas J. Dodd Research Center, working in consultation with Senator Christopher Dodd.

 Her primary research and teaching interests are transitional justice, human rights, remedies and torts.
+In 2015, Professor Laplante was elected co-chair of the American Society of International Law's Transitional Justice and Rule of Law interest group.

 Negotiating Reparations Rights: The Participatory and Symbolic Quotients,